nice-php/docs/introduction.md

 ### Extensions available

-Nice is built around dependency injection extension used by the Symfony 2 DI container.
+Nice is built around dependency injection extensions used by the Symfony 2 DI container.
 Each extension provides new services for your application, with powerful configuration options.

 Nice comes with built-in support for [session management](extensions/sessions.md) and logging utilizing [Monolog](extensions/log.md).

-Additionally, there are many more extensions to help ease the prototyping process, including:
+There are many more extensions to help ease the prototyping process, including:

 * [Simple authentication](extensions/security.md)
 * [Twig integration](templating/twig.md)